ezbc/ezbc.github.io/_posts/research/2015-10-14-sternberg-interpretation.md

 parameter as a probe for the phases of the neutral gas?

 3. Is there any other discussion / interpretation which I should include?

+4. What is the best way to calculate the radiation field?
+I currently imagine assuming some grain sizes and efficiencies, and using the dust temperatures to calculate the ambient ISRF.

 ***